 At reconfiguration with mobility control information (i.e. handover):

-- SCells are "deactivated".
+- The SCells are "deactivated" or “activated”.

 In DC, the serving cells of the MCG other than the PCell can only be activated/deactivated by the MAC Control Element received on MCG, and the serving cells of the SCG other than PSCell can only be activated/ deactivated by the MAC Control Element received on SCG.
 The MAC entity applies the bitmap for the associated cells of either MCG or SCG.
 PSCell in SCG is always activated like the PCell (i.e. deactivation timer is not applied to PSCell).
 With the exception of PUCCH SCell, one deactivation timer is maintained per SCell but one common value is configured per CG by RRC.